What Does "Once Saved Always Saved” Really Mean?

 People who are serious about the cause of Christ need to stop using the worst extremes, caricatures, and hypothetical examples to drive wedges between groups that agree on almost everything in the Bible.

 By the way, if you think this article was written to slam Baptists, it was not.
 Baptists have given much to the world, even the non-Calvinist world - respect for scriptures, a tradition of evangelical outreach, and many, many missions around the world, to name a few.
-In fact, I attended an independent Baptist seminary (with Southern Baptist leanings), and we currently attend and participate in an independent Baptist church that is somewhere between “Southern” and “Regular” Baptist in its theological orientation.
-We don’t agree with the church about everything in their doctrinal statement, but we also feel safe from the fear that radically new “doctrines” or hateful old legalisms may be arbitrarily introduced (or reintroduced) into the church at any time, things which have blindsided us in other churches.
+In fact, I attended an independent Baptist seminary (with Southern Baptist leanings), and when I wrote this article we had been attending in and participating heavily in an independent Baptist church that was somewhere between “Southern” and “Regular” Baptist in its theological orientation.
+We didn’t agree with the church about everything in their doctrinal statement, but we also felt safe from the fear that radically new “doctrines” or hateful old legalisms would be arbitrarily introduced (or reintroduced) into the church at any time, things which have blindsided us in other churches.